gustavomoises/criticalMass/README.md

 # Work / Project Examples
 Provide up to three examples of work/projects that you’ve recently participated in and provide detailed information about your role and contributions to the project.
 1. Feb/2021 - April/2021 - Junior Software Developer  - Support and develop modules for SCADACore web application (Asp .Net MVC + Kendo + JavaScript + LINQ);
-2. Nov/2020 - Jan/2021 - Software Developer Intern - Design and Develop a 3d Avatar Canvas in React module for medical start-up company.
-I added a very short demo video in the project folder.
+2. Nov/2020 - Jan/2021 - Software Developer Intern - Design and Develop a 3d Avatar React module for medical start-up company.
+I added a very short demo video in the project's folder.
 If necessary, I can present the project and do a longer demostration to show the full potencial of the tool;
 3. Jun/2020 - Aug/2020 - Software Developer Student - Design and Develop a Restaurant management portal for Table Ready: a) Customer can add a reservation or a waitlist entry in the registered restaurants in the portal; b) Owner can insert a restaurant and manage the employees and ownership partners, including roles/profiles; c) The Employee can apply for a position in a restaurant; d) Manager can accept or deny reservations; e) Host can manage the waitlist and reservations for the day.
 Project's repository: https://github.com/gustavomoises/.NetCorePortifolio

 # Inspiration